paracycle/peelingawaythelayers.net/_pages/part5.md

 ---
-title: Transport Layer
+title: Transport
-description: RailsConf 2020 Talk Blog Post
+description: A look at layer 4 of the network stack.
+How can we transmit data between computers with different delivery guarantees?
 tags: RailsConf 2020, Blogpost, Talk
 ---